Gaffe-prone Merkel rival drags down centre-left as vote looms

 “I‘m not here to help McAllister.
 Where would you get an idea like that?”
 Steinbrueck told Reuters after the rally.

-When reminded of McAllister’s comments, Steinbrueck grinned: “That’s his Scottish-colored humor coming through.”
+When reminded of McAllister’s comments, Steinbrueck grinned: “That’s his Scottish-coloured humour coming through.”

 Steinbrueck also said he hoped to put the gaffes behind him.